rspamd/rspamd.com/doc/modules/milter_headers.md

   # skip_local = true;
   # Set false to always add headers for authenticated users (default true)
   # skip_authenticated = true;
-  # routines to use- this is the only required setting
+  # routines to use- this is the only required setting (may be omitted if using extended_spam_headers)
   use = ["x-spamd-bar", "authentication-results"];
   # this is where we may configure our selected routines
   routines {